At what age may I enroll in the course?

 When do I need to add our son/daughter to our auto insurance policy?

-We don't homeschool, may we still take the course?
+We don't homeschool.
+May we still take the course?

 What is the cost of the course?